stevengregory/servicenow-style-guide/README.md

 # Service Portal: Style Guide

-A modern & opinionated style guide for teams using Service Portal.
-The focus is on Service Portal, but the principles & patterns within can be applied broadly across the ServiceNow ecosystem.
-And is up-to-date with the latest JavaScript ECMAScript standard available on the platform.
+A modern and opinionated style guide for teams using Service Portal.
+The focus is on Service Portal, but the principles and patterns within can be applied broadly across the ServiceNow ecosystem.
+The style guide is up-to-date with the latest JavaScript ECMAScript standard available on the platform.

 ## Table of Contents